aksharye/mask-rcnn-car-detection/README.md

 ## Dataset
 The data used in this project comes from a stream of labeled images taken from a car, from this [Kaggle dataset](https://www.kaggle.com/datasets/alincijov/self-driving-cars) created by Alin Cijov.

-## Paper

-A PDF version of the paper I mentioned in the introduction can be found [here](placeholder)